NDari/gocrunch/README.md

 func Dump(m [][]float64, fileName string)
 ```
 Dump prints the content of a [][]float64 object to a file, using comma as the
-delimeter between the elements of a row, and a new line between rows.
+delimiter between the elements of a row, and a new line between rows.

 #### func  Equal